mukherjeeangan26/Steady_Dynamic_MCNN/Dynamic MCNN/README.md

 candidate architectures available in various commercial Deep Learning packages.

 * Subsequent versions of this repository will include other combinations for MCNN implementation in dynamic modeling / optimization, as well as creating equivalent python notebooks for dynamic
 MCNN applications that can be readily used by other users.

+For more details about the respective algorithms, please refer to the following publication: